webrecorder/browsertrix/frontend/docs/docs/user-guide/running-crawl.md

 ## Pausing and Resuming Crawls

+If you need to reassess or rescope your crawl at any point after it has started, you can pause the running crawl.

 To pause a running crawl, click the *Pause* button.
 The crawl status will change from Running to Pausing as in-progress pages are completed, and then to Paused once the crawler is successful paused.
 Paused crawls do not continue to accrue execution time.

 While a crawl is paused, it is possible to replay the pages crawled up to that point and to download the WACZ files from the *Latest Crawl* tab.